mzimmerm/flutter_charts/README.md

 See <CHANGELOG.md> for the list of new features and bug fixes in this release.

-As noticed in the CHANGELOG, perhaps the most important new feature is the "iterative auto layout" of labels.
+As noted in the CHANGELOG, the two most important new features are:

+-   Making the codebase Dart 2 clean
+-   Adding the "iterative auto layout" of labels.

 Labels auto layout is a sequence of steps, such as skipping some labels, tilting labels, or decreasing label font, that result in label 'fit' nicely, readably, without overflowing or running into each other.

-<a id="org5844188"></a>

 ## Illustration of the new "iterative auto layout" feature